dev-jq/magento2-luma-optimized/README.md

 - right-slide minicart
 - auto-open minicart after added product
 - show / hide eye-icon for password input
+- possibility to close all product tabs on Mobile
 - ...
 - still in progress...